Dismal-Ad9526/show_me_stuff/README.md

 5. Last chance - if you're ready, type `y` or `Y`, and press `Enter`.

 6. Results will be printed on-screen in seconds!
-Time for an hour-long coffee break!
+You deserve an hour-long coffee break!